LAB MANAGER

 Abby McLaughlin, former honors student; current Ph.D. student in Psychology at Boston College

-Rahil Kamath, former research assistant; incoming Psy.D. student in Clinical Psychology at Rutgers University
+Rahil Kamath, former research assistant; current Psy.D. student in Clinical Psychology at Rutgers University

 Carrie Lu, former research assistant; current Fellow in Psychology at Harvard

-* if you are an alum and would like to update or add your information, please e-mail Dr. Solomon
+* if you are an alum and would like to update or add your information, please e-mail the lab manager.

 Sophie Charles, former lab manager; current PhD student at the SAMC Lab